FMCI Safe and Strong Neighborhoods

 Food Security - Second Harvest Food Bank

-With a vision for a hunger-free community, the Second Harvest Food Bank, in partnership with the Franklin McKinley School District we provide free groceries at Santee Elementary and Jason Dahl Elementary Neighborhood.
+With a vision for a hunger-free community, the Second Harvest Food Bank, in partnership with the Franklin McKinley School District we provide free groceries at Santee Elementary.

 Food Security - Loaves and Fishes (A La Carte)

-Loaves and Fishes is an active participant in the food recovery movement, they have become the largest prepared-food distribution program in the Bay Area.
-In partnership with Loaves and Fishes, Catholic Charities of Santa Clara County organizes a weekly meal distribution program at four Family Resource Center locations in Franklin Mckinley School District.
+Loaves and Fishes is an active participant in the food recovery movement; they have become the largest prepared-food distribution program in the Bay Area.
+In partnership with Loaves and Fishes, Catholic Charities of Santa Clara County organizes a weekly meal distribution program at four Family Resource Center locations in the Franklin-Mckinley School District.

 SJPD Meet and Greet